osu-cass/eec-walkthrough-react/README.md

 sudo -u walkthrough bash
 ```

 Make sure you first kill any running processes or else you will not be able to use the ports that you want.
-Run a command to see what processes are running, then kill all node processes.
+You can check to see what processes are running, but there should be only one node process running that needs to be killed.
 ```
-ps -a
+ps -ef
-kill 5823
+killall node
 ```
+If that killall command doesn't work, do `killall -9` node instead.

 You are now able to use git commands.
 Once you have updated the repo to the current version you will need to build.